frickm/dustingetz.github.com/_posts/2012-10-09-can-haskell-prove-that-a-program-will-not-crash.md

 so in effect, an expression of type `int -> int`, will only crash in the same ways that math can 'crash' on pencil and paper.

-Which means that if we're confident that our program isn't ⊥ (do you really worry about the halting problem in your business application?), **if your program passes the type checker, it will not crash. ever.**
+Which means that if we're confident that our program isn't ⊥ (do you really worry about the halting problem in your business application?), **if your program passes the type checker, it will not crash. ever.** (Unless it runs out of memory, or you unplug it, ...)

-(Unless it runs out of memory, or you unplug it, ...)
+Note that it is referential transparency (functions are expressions with no side effects), not the type system, that assures us the program will not crash.
+Types are a tool to prove that a program is referentially transparent and that all expressions are well-defined.
+While you need a type system to help prevent NullPointerException, you can still strive for referential transparency in any language.